-The Company's transmission system serves substantially all of Ontario and transported approximately 132 TWh of energy throughout the province in 2020.
-Hydro One's transmission customers consist of 38 local distribution companies (including Hydro One's own distribution business) and 82 large industrial customers connected directly to the transmission network, including automotive, manufacturing, chemical and natural resources businesses.
-Electricity delivered over the Company's transmission network is supplied by 134 generators in Ontario and electricity imported into the province through interties.
+customers connected directly to the transmission network, including automotive, manufacturing, chemical and natural resources businesses.
+Electricity delivered over the Company's transmission network is supplied by 135 generators in Ontario and electricity imported into the province through interties.
 Interties are transmission interconnections between neighbouring electric systems that allow power to be imported and exported.